 Elements directly (and indirectly) controlling messaging ticket routing

-There are two elements that directly control how a messaging ticket is routed:
+There are three elements that directly control how a messaging ticket is routed:

 - Support triggers are applied to the tickets created when a messaging conversation is passed to an agent.
 They perform much like triggers applied to tickets created via other channels, but you may need to use them in other ways for messaging tickets.
 See Routing messaging tickets using Support triggers for more information.